alexpevzner/sane-airscan/README.md

 project, forked for convenience into the separate repository.
 New major features are developed here, and then merged back to sane-airscan.
 It is not intended for common use.

-# sane-airscan -- Linux support for Apple AirScan (eSCL) and Miscosoft WSD document scanners
+# sane-airscan -- SANE backend for AirScan (eSCL) and WSD document scanners

 Similar to how most modern network printers support "driverless" printing, using the universal vendor-neutral printing protocol, many modern network